Key Stages of Software Development

 8. Integration

-If the software is part of a larger system, it needs to be integrated with other components.
-This involves ensuring that the software works seamlessly with other systems and that data can be exchanged between them.
+If the software is part of a larger system, it is important to ensure correct interaction with other components and data exchange between them.

 9. Deployment